Evelyn walking towards her daughter

 Body

 Thirty-nine-year-old nurse Evelyn S. had a daily routine.
-After her night shift at a hospital in Chicago’s Western suburbs, she would pick up her young daughter from daycare.
+After her night shift at a hospital in Chicago’s Western suburbs, she would pick up her young daughter, Julia, from daycare.
 Then, the two of them would go home to enjoy the rest of the afternoon.

 Fortunately, Julia was not injured in the car accident — but the impact on Evelyn was much more severe as she experienced an incomplete spinal cord injury (SCI), causing paralysis from the chest down.
 In fact, early on, a doctor conjectured that chances of her again being able to walk were about one in a million.